philz-stizles/hospitality-system/README.md

   You can then select either a reservation_id or a customer_id to use in the "Calculate Overstay fee" step

-- Retrieve seeded rooms(Optional):
-  Use the following endpoint to retrieve a list of seeded rooms:-
+- **Retrieve seeded rooms(Optional)**: Use the following endpoint to retrieve a list of seeded rooms:-

   ```lang-http
   GET http://localhost:3000/api/v1/rooms

   ```

+  You might want to view information about existing room types

-- Calculate Overstay fee:
+- **Calculate Overstay fee**:

   - Option 1: Using reservation_id, use the following endpoint to retrieve a list of seeded rooms:-